rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

-The figure below highlights the different major functionalities and use cases, as numbered above, over-imposed on the previous figure:
+The figure below highlights the different major functionalities and workflows, as numbered above, over-imposed on the previous figure: